PM-112003/MakeMyRent/README.md

-This project is a way to simplify your house lisitings online !
+This project is a way to simplify your house lisitings online ! <br>
 Link : https://makemyrent-1.onrender.com/